How would you characterize your partnership with your external marketing team? Is it efficient, lean and focused? Start to worry if it isn't.

-Benchmarks: Without these the process fails completely.
+Benchmarks: Without these, the process fails completely.
 Each ends a segment of a plan and screams for revisions or continuance.
-Evaluate progress with the external team and implement change or continuance only on agreement.
+Evaluate progress

 If your processes are not efficient, lean or focused it is time to worry.
-Talk with the team at Reactive for more information.
+Talk with the team at React for more information.